HiccupinGminor/HiccupinGminor.github.io/_posts/2017-11-13-five-years-of-pomodoros.md

 ### Beware the long break

 If you are of a highly-distractible temperament such as myself, The long break that occurs every 4 Pomodoros is a period where your full powers of self-control should be mustered to strike down the procrastination gremlins who will exhaust their cunning to come up with any justification possible to extend the break "just a little longer".
-It it's going to happen at any time during your workday it's going to happen during the long break, so be on your guard.
+If it's going to happen at any time during your workday it's going to happen during the long break, so be on your guard.

 ## Deviations